 Causation – The breach of duty by the defendant must have resulted directly in your damages and injuries.

 Damages – The damages you sustained must have resulted directly from the defendant’s negligence.

 Contact a Florida Personal Injury Attorney Today

 If your family vacation was ruined due to the negligence of another person, you may be entitled to compensation.
-The Florida attorneys at the Leifer Law Firm have years of experience helping clients just like you.
+The Florida attorneys at Leifer & Ramirez have years of experience helping clients just like you.
 Contact us today to schedule a free and confidential consultation at one of our convenient Florida locations.